eileenmcnaughton/deduper/Readme.md

 - api Merge.redo - undeletes a contact deleted by merge & re-merges - useful if contributions etc got added to the deleted contact.

-- colour coding - re-establishes dedupe screen colours when using shoreditch

 - search tasks - adds a task to search to find duplicates for selected contacts

 - contact task - adds an action to contact summary to find duplicates for the shown contact.
 We have